How Many Hours Should I Study for the GMAT?

 Topical Learning Is the Name of the Game

 If you have read our other articles or looked at the Target Test Prep GMAT self-study course, you are familiar with our approach to learning GMAT Quant, Verbal, and Data Insights.
-Topical learning is the foundation of our GMAT Focus prep strategy.
+Topical learning is the foundation of our GMAT prep strategy.

-For example, let’s consider a GMAT Focus Quant topic: rates.
+For example, let’s consider a GMAT Quant topic: rates.
 We have an entire chapter dedicated to just rate questions.
 Here is a list of the lessons:

 • Introduction